 The following morning, my guide and I were led through the jungle where we observed a cinnamon harvest, had a swim at one of the waterfalls, and even watched a father and son construct a table out of a tree trunk.
 Before we departed the village, I got to play soccer with the children and try longuen, which has since become my favorite fruit.
 My experience here left me utterly in debt to the Co Tu people for such an incredible experience.

-The experience of taking a vespa tour through Saigon at night has brought nothing but positive feedback – literally from travelers of every age group.
+The experience of taking a Vespa tour through Ho Chi Minh City at night has brought nothing but positive feedback — literally from travelers of every age group.
 The tour allows you to connect with the city and its incredibly welcoming inhabitants, while safely sitting on the back of the scooter behind a professional guide and driver.

 Watching fishermen at work